Nikita0605/taskflow-docs/README.md

 ---

-## API Developers
+# API Documentation

-If you are building an application or service that communicates with TaskFlow, use the **API Documentation**.
+The API Documentation explains how external applications and services interact with TaskFlow.

-The API Documentation explains how to interact with TaskFlow services, including authentication, authorization, API conventions, pagination, request and response behavior, and error handling.
+It covers API conventions, authentication, authorization, pagination, request and response behavior, and error handling.

 Start here: